 "Look, I just want Internet."
 Nancy would have said get the big one, get the most.
 You never know when your teeth'll start falling out.

 "The most," I said.

 Arsenius approved.
 You could tell by the twinkle in his eyes.
 He called the cute little associate over.
 She looked to be about twelve years old and had green beads in her dyed orange hair.
 Arsenius announced he wanted the most rams.
 Only he didn't say "the most rams."
 He ran through lots of letters and numbers, all in one breath.
 The associate looked very impressed.

-Ten minutes later I was at the cashier's, writing a check for an unbelievable amount of money, the same amount I paid for an entire antique bedroom set thirty years ago.
+Ten minutes later I was at the cashier's, writing a check for an unbelievable amount of money, the same amount I paid for an entire antique bedroom set 30 years ago.
 Daddy would not have approved, but after all, he's dead, and I don't want to lose my friend Maybell.
 Internet is the future, she said, and of course, everybody wants a future.
-Even when you're eighty years old.
+Even when you're 80 years old.

 Several associates loaded up the Chevy with the computer, mouse, hard disk, a cd burner, software and other incomprehensible things.
 Arsenius said he would explain later.
 We drove home, slowly, so as not to joggle the computer, he said.
 Actually, Arsenius could not stand the thought of getting out of that car.
 He was like a five year-old with a Slurpee, taking one slow lick at a time, to make it last.

 Arsenius unloaded the Chevy, dropped all the boxes on the kitchen table, said he had homework and would be back the next day.